antroguy/HomeLab/Guacamole with Nginx Reverse Proxy/README.md

 You should now be able to access your guacamole web application by opening a web browser and going to http://localhost:8080/guacamole/.

 ### STEP 2: Setting up HTTPS using Nginx
+Before setting up your Nginx server you will need to set up your publicly accessible domain name.
+I purchased a domain through google domains at https://domains.google.com.
+Once you purchase your domain you will need to create an A record that points to your public IP address.